World War II by country: Belgian Congo

 The Belgian Colonial Empire stayed loyal to the Allies: after Belgium's surrender, both the Belgian Congo and Ruanda-Urundi remained under the authority of the Belgian government in exile and the Free Belgian Forces.
 The Congo played an important role as an economic asset, producing large amounts of raw materials for the Allies, notably gold and uranium.
 The nuclear bombs dropped on Hiroshima and Nagasaki were made with uranium from Congolese mines.
-Congolese troops also fought as the Force Publique, which saw combat against Italian forces in the East African Campaign.
+Congolese troops also fought as the Force Publique, which saw combat against Italian forces in the East African campaign.
 Medical troops were also brought on the east-Asian front.

 The colonial government's demands on the Congolese population provoked strikes, riots and other forms of resistance.
 These were repressed, often violently, by the colonial authorities.
 The Congo's comparative prosperity during the conflict led to a wave of post-war immigration from Belgium, bringing the white population to 100,000 by 1950, as well as a period of industrialisation and urbanisation that continued throughout the 1950s.

-Rwanda-Urundi
+Ruanda-Urundi

 Belgium's mandate of Ruanda-Urundi consisted of the modern nations of Rwanda and Burundi.
 There, the war years were marked by the Ruzagayura famine.
 Though initially caused by a drought, the famine's effects were made worse by the Belgian war effort as authorities tried to send agricultural produce to the Congo to support the Allies.
 The famine killed between a fifth and a third of the colony's population and displaced many thousands more.